Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 Even after being re-elected, the DA can't let his indictment collapse in public while there is nationwide attention focused on this case 24-7.

-Well, what'll be different next year?
+Well, what will be different next year?

 Well, the public will have either forgotten the case or be tired of hearing about it by then.